Akagi-kun/CMEP/README.md

 - nlohmann-json
 - Vulkan SDK

-all except the Vulkan SDK are prepackaged or built automatically once the build script is run.
+All except the Vulkan SDK are prepackaged or built automatically once the build script is run.
 These projects are external to this one and are not affiliated with this project in any way, when using this project take care to follow licenses of the dependencies.

 ---

 ### License
 This project is licensed under the MIT license (see the `LICENSE` file for more information).
-For dependency licenses, see the `./external/` directory
+For licenses of the dependencies, see the `./external/` directory